topranks/homerlabs/README.md

 Many of the images are built with [vrnetlab](https://containerlab.dev/manual/vrnetlab/), a tool to build container images that internally run qemu VMs of network appliances.
 This allows us to deploy VM-based network devices, such as Juniper vMX and vQFX, from docker/containerlab.

-Specific images can be aliased to the required names with something like

-    docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest

 ### Scripts

 Helper scripts are included with some of the labs.
 These are designed to be run after deploying the virtual nodes, and add what the minimum config required to connect to them with homer.